Running Turtle: Plot

-Meanwhile, one of Gi-tae's accomplice, Pyo Jae-seok, was arrested by Pil-seong.
+Meanwhile, one of Gi-tae's accomplices, Pyo Jae-seok, was arrested by Pil-seong.
 He confiscates Jae-seok's handphone and orders him to bring back the money that Gi-tae stole from him.
-Learning that Gi-tae was hiding somewhere in a fishing village, Pil-seong uses a bullhorn and asks Gi-tae to reveal himself.
+Learning that Gi-tae is hiding somewhere in a fishing village, Pil-seong uses a bullhorn and asks Gi-tae to reveal himself.

 Realizing that Pil-seong has the money and Jaeseok's cell phone, Gi-tae calls him and tells him that he is next to the manhwa shop where his family works.
 Holding a gasoline tank, he gives Pil-seong one hour to meet him and bring the money, or else he'll destroy the manhwa shop with his family inside.

-Pil-seong did as he was told but also asked his colleagues and policemen to arrive in his family's manhwa shop.
-Pil-seong arrived in a small fenced area and buried the money, before Gi-tae came.
+Pil-seong did as he was told but also asked his colleagues and policemen to arrive at his family's manhwa shop.
+Pil-seong arrived in a small fenced area and buried the money before Gi-tae came.
 Wanting to capture Gi-tae, he non-fatally shoots him in the stomach with his handgun.
 He discards his handgun and takes Gi-tae's knife and asks for a fair fight.
 The battle then ensures as both Pil-seong and Gi-tae beat each other up to the pulp.

 Finally cornering Pil-seong, Gi-tae asks him for the money and threatens to kill him if he doesn't.
 Gi-tae finds the money and walks off.
-However, Pil-seong regained consciousness and eventually defeats his opponent by accurately striking him in the upper rib cage.
-Pil-seong is barely conscious from the fight, but is satisfied on his efforts of capturing Gi-tae.
-Pil-seong's colleagues later finds him in the cell sleeping with Gi-tae handcuffed.
+However, Pil-seong regained consciousness and eventually defeated his opponent by accurately striking him in the upper rib cage.
+Pil-seong is barely conscious of the fight but is satisfied with his efforts to capture Gi-tae.
+Pil-seong's colleagues later find him in the cell sleeping with Gi-tae handcuffed.

-Few days later, Pil-seong and his colleagues was awarded for a higher position as officers and led a ceremonial parade to Pil-seong's daughter's school.
-The film ends as Pil-seong and the fellow officers gave a salute.
+A few days later, Pil-seong and his colleagues were awarded a higher position as officers and led a ceremonial parade to Pil-seong's daughter's school.
+The film ends as Pil-seong and their fellow officers give a salute.